redmosquito/FLEX-enzymology/README.md

 ## Dependencies:
 This work uses two other MATLAB software packages:

-#### (1) particle tracking algorithm
+#### (1) particle tracking algorithm (written by Paul Fournier, Vincent Pelletier and Maria Kilfoil, Univ.
+Mass. - Amherst)

 Former url: http://people.umass.edu/kilfoil/tools.php (broken link).

 To my knowledge the tracking source code from the Kilfoil Lab is no longer available online.
 I have included the code on this page (see ParticleTracking_Kilfoil) for the benefit to those who wish to use the FLEXanalyzer package.
-I am indebted to the authors of this work - Paul Fournier, Vincent Pelletier and Maria Kilfoil

 Pelletier, V., Gal, N., Fournier, P., and Kilfoil, M.L.
 (2009).
 Microrheology of microtubule solutions and actin-microtubule composite networks.
 Phys Rev Lett 102, 188303.